munificent/game-programming-patterns/book/command.markdown

 character, which can be useful for things like demo mode where the game needs to run on auto-pilot.

-<span name="queue">By</span> making the commands that control an actor first
-class objects, we've removed the tight coupling of a direct method call.
+<span name="queue">By</span> making the commands that control an actor first-class objects, we've removed the tight coupling of a direct method call.
 Instead, think of it as a queue or stream of commands:

 <aside name="queue">